Katie Kearns, Tell Me You Love Me, Wood, Aqua Resin, cement, Home Depot buckets, hot glue, crepe paper, wire, acrylic paint

 Cara Dawson

-11.09.25 | 18:00 New works for pedal and lever harp Admission: €10
+11.09.25 | 18:00 To close a small distance - New works for pedal and lever harp

 In response to the exhibition To close a small distance, harpist Cara Dawson presents a program of new works that explore resonance, proximity, and the tactile nature of sound.
 The concert features solo compositions for both pedal and lever harp, including premieres and works written for her in close collaboration with composers.
 Several works incorporate electronic tape or alternative tuning systems, blurring the boundaries between acoustic and digital sound worlds.
 Performed in an intimate setting, the program invites close listening—foregrounding gesture, materiality, and the body’s entanglement with sound.
 As the final event in the exhibition series, it offers a quiet yet charged sonic response to the artworks that surround it.